mongodb/docs/source/includes/fact-platform-s390x.rst

 .. admonition:: Platform Support EOL Notice

    - Support for SLES 11 has been removed in MongoDB 3.4.15+.
+   - Support for RHEL/CentOS 6 has been removed in MongoDB 3.4.22+.

 .. list-table::
    :header-rows: 1